bhisaac/5eFP/5eFP-SRD.md

 >- **Elite.** As **Minion** plus add 1 elite onto the playing field.
 >- **Boss.** As **Minion** plus add 1 boss onto the playing field.

+### Minion, Elite, and Boss Features

+A minion uses only minion features.
+Elites combine minion and elite characteristics.
+Bosses combine both minion and elite features with boss features.

 ### Size

 ### Type